 First of all some quick facts.
-In the second round of four months of 2017 I have read no less than 79 books with a total page count of 26.002 pages; an average of about 329 pages per book.
-This is 11 books and roughly 3.500 pages more than in the first four months of 2017!!
-The average rating is 3,47 stars, which is considerably lower than before and probably had to do with some bad luck with my ARCs as well as the fact that I only had 5 instead of 10 new 5 star ratings.
-18 books had a 4,5 or 5 star rating and 31 books received a rating 3 stars or below… Which means I enjoyed reading about 61% of the books during the last four months; again a lot less than previously.
-I’m hoping that the final months of 2017 will be better and I’m hoping that reading mostly my own books again will bring me some luck… Another fun fact: 59 of the 79 books I’ve read so far were actually ARCs; about 75% of the total.
-Way more than I was aiming for, but this did help me get my Netgalley shelves under control again, so I’m not complaining haha.
+In the first eight months of 2019 I have read no less than 181 books with a total page count of 60.650 pages; an average of about 335 pages per book.
+This is way more than I expected and and if I keep it up I will actually break my 2018 record… The average rating is 3,62 stars, which is slightly higher than in 2018 so I guess not too bad.
+No less than 50 books had a 4,5 or 5 star rating and 55 books received a rating 3 stars or below… Which means I enjoyed reading about 69,6% of the books during the year.
+Not that bad at all!
+Another fun fact: 68 of the 181 books I’ve read so far were actually ARCs; about 37,6% of the total.
+This means I’m keeping my promise to get the ARC ratio below 40%, so I’m definitely happy with that!

 And now some graphics for those who like them as much as I do. 😉